AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 >
 >You can create up to 100 dashboards.

-If you have a larger team, create a dashboard by selecting the Default catalog and All learners user group.
-This includes all courses and learners in the Learner Transcript view, making it easier to search for and track each learner's progress.
+For larger teams, create a dashboard by selecting the **Default catalog** and **All learners** user group.
+This includes all courses and learners in the **[!UICONTROL Learner Transcript]** view, making it easier to search for and track each learner's progress.

 ## View the dashboard

-Once the dashboard is created, you can view the dashboard by following these steps:
+After creating a dashboard, administrator can view the dashboard by following these steps:

-1. Log in as an admin and select **[!UICONTROL Reports]** > **[!UICONTROL Group Success Dashboard]**.
+1. Log in as an administrator and select **[!UICONTROL Reports]** > **[!UICONTROL Group Success Dashboard]**.
 The dashboard's name is Store Manager Dashboard.
 2. In the **[!UICONTROL Your dashboards]** section, select the created dashboard from the **[!UICONTROL Select dashboard]** drop down.
 3. The dashboard contains two sections:
    * **[!UICONTROL Overview]**: You can quickly see the learners' progress on individual courses or learning paths.
-You can view progress up to 50 courses or learning paths and 50 learners at once.
+You can view progress up to fifty courses or learning paths and fifty learners at once.
 If you want to see a specific learner's progress, select the Learner Transcript section.

    ![](assets/overview.png)
    _Overview of the store manager's team_

-   * **[!UICONTROL Learner Transcript]**: You can view the learner's progress by selecting a specific learner or course.
-You can search for a specific learner within the dashboard and view their learning progress.
-If the dashboard created using the default catalog and all learners, you'll be able to search for any learner and easily check their progress.
+   * **[!UICONTROL Learner Transcript]**: View learner progress by selecting a specific learner or course.
+Search for a learner within the dashboard to check their learning progress.
+If you've created the dashboard using the default catalog and included all learners, you can search for any learner to easily review their progress.

    ![](assets/learner-transcript.png)
     _Learner Transcript view_

 >[!NOTE]
 >
->If you want the detailed report, select **[!UICONTROL Go to Report]** to download the **[!UICONTROL Learner Transcript]**.
+>To download the detailed Learner Transcript, select Go to Report

 ## Share the dashboard

-The dashboard created can be shared with the other admins and managers.
-To share the dashboard with admins or managers, follow these steps:
+To share the dashboard with administrators or managers, follow these steps:

 1. Select **[!UICONTROL Reports]** > **[!UICONTROL Group Success Dashboard]**.
 The dashboard's name is Store Manager Dashboard.
 2. Select **[!UICONTROL Share]** in the **[!UICONTROL Your dashboards]** section.